-Dismissal is a sanction, which permanently separates a student from the university without opportunity to re-enroll in the future.
+Dismissal is a sanction which permanently separates a student from the university without opportunity to re-enroll in the future.

-(C(B) Conditions of suspension and dismissal.
+(B) Conditions of suspension and dismissal.

 Unless a student is otherwise notified in writing, a suspension or dismissal will not take effect until after the appeal period.
-A student who has been dismissed or suspended from the university shall be denied all privileges afforded a student (including, but not limited to participation in university sponsored or sanctioned events and activities) and shall be required to vacate campus at a time as determined by the hearing body.
+A student who has been dismissed or suspended from the university shall be denied all privileges afforded a student (including, but not limited to, participation in university sponsored or sanctioned events and activities) and shall be required to vacate campus as determined by the hearing body.
 In addition, after vacating campus property, a suspended or dismissed student may not enter upon campus and/or other university property at any time, for any purpose, in the absence of expressed written permission from the vice president for student life or designee.
 To seek such permission, a suspended or dismissed student must file a written petition to the vice president for student life for entrance to the campus for a limited, specified purpose or to have the terms of this condition modified or reduced.

-(D(C)) Failing or lowered grades.
+(C) Failing or lowered grades.

-In cases of academic misconduct, a hearing body may authorize the instructor to award a failing or lowered grade in the course, and a loss of credit on the graded coursework, and impose any of the above-listed sanctions including suspension or dismissal from the university.
+In cases of academic misconduct, a hearing body may authorize the instructor to award a failing or lowered grade in the course and a loss of credit on the graded coursework.

-(E(D) Other sanctions.
+(D) Other sanctions.

 Other appropriate sanctions may be imposed by a hearing body singularly or in combination with any of the above-listed sanctions.
-Examples include, but are not limited to, making restitution for property damage or misappropriation of university property or services, or the property of any person, residence hall contract termination or reassignment to another room, restriction of access to specified campus facilities and/or property, research assignments, community service projects, special workshop participation, and/or referral to medical resources or counseling personnel, and/or other educational sanctions.
+Examples include, but are not limited to, making restitution for property damage or misappropriation of university property or services, or the property of any person, residence hall contract termination or reassignment to another room, restriction of access to specified campus facilities and/or property, research assignments, community service projects, special workshop participation, referral to medical resources or counseling personnel, and/or educational sanctions.

-(Board approval dates: 3/2/2001, 7/7/2006, 12/7/2007, 5/14/2010, 4/6/2012, 4/8/2016)
+(Board approval dates: 3/2/2001, 7/7/2006, 12/7/2007, 5/14/2010, 4/6/2012, 4/8/2016, 5/31/2019)